josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/⚖️_landlord_remedies_for_covert_surveillance_abuse.md

 ## 🌱 Scope

+When a home is covertly converted into a surveillance hub, the landlord is not a bystander — they are drafted into risk.
+Reputation, regulation, and professional standing become collateral damage.

 This node maps the remedies available to a landlord–solicitor who discovers that tenants:
 - Used the premises unlawfully as a workplace for surveillance.
 - Engaged in harassment, sexualised monitoring, and interference with communications.
 - Concealed business registration, tax affairs, and drilled infrastructure without consent.
 - Exposed the landlord to regulatory, reputational, and business risk.

 ---